AM-ops/codex-magnus/README.md

 7. Is long-lasting
 8. Is thorough down to the last detail
 9. Is environmentally friendly
 10. Is as little design as possible

+More information can be found [here](https://www.vitsoe.com/us/about/good-design)